[package]

 cargo test --workspace --examples runs all tests, including documentation test and compilation of examples!

-cargo bench runs all benchmarks.
+cargo benchcargo bench runs all benchmarks.

 Benchmarks default to the release profile.